Iran–Turkey relations: Rivalry

-Turkey, on the other hand, seeks to break Iran's regional stronghold according to New Lines Magazine.
+Turkey, on the other hand, seeks to break Iran's regional stronghold.
 Turkish foreign policy holds areas like northern Iraq and Syria as critical for asserting Turkish influence.
 The Sinjar region, in particular, is a strategic battleground, as it links Iranian influence across Iraq and Syria.

 New Lines Magazine described Iran as perceiving itself as the leading actor in the Resistance axis composed mainly of Shiite Muslims while Turkey wishes to establish itself as the leader of the sunni world.

 Following the fall of Iran backed Bashar Al Assad in Syria, Turkey became the dominant player through the new Turkish backed rulers.

 Turkey's economic trade has grown with Georgia and Azerbaijan.
 This growth translated into growing influence at the expense of Iranian influence which frustrated the Iranians.
-According to swp Berlin, the Iranians are concerned with the "Pan-Turkist" agenda which they believe the Turks are pursuing.
+The Iranians are concerned with the "Pan-Turkist" agenda which they believe the Turks are pursuing.

 In March 2025, Turkish foreign minister Hakan Fidan during an interview with Al-Jazeera criticised Iranian policies in Syria and Iraq and said that the policy that Iran is following by means of militias in the region is very dangerous and that he had previously shared these ideas with Qasem Soleimani.
 Fidan stated that if Iran continues this policy and intervenes in the internal affairs of other countries, other countries will not remain spectators and will intervene in Iran's internal affairs in retaliation.
-Some analysts interpreted Fidan's statement as implying that Iran would support the YPG in Syria and that Türkiye could use the Turkish minority in Iran in response.
+Some analysts interpreted Fidan's statement as implying that Iran would support the YPG in Syria and that Turkey could use the Turkish minority in Iran in response.
 Iranian foreign ministry spokesman Esmaeil Baqaei responded by accusing Turkey of "turning a blind eye to the hidden American and Israeli hands influencing regional developments", while noting that Iran had opposed the 2016 Turkish coup attempt and supported the disarmament of the Kurdistan Workers' Party.